MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/2-create-project-plan.md

 To reference the file in Copilot, this exercise locates the file from the Most Recently Used (MRU) file list.

-Perform the following steps to create your project plan using Microsoft Copilot in Bing:
+Perform the following steps to create your project plan using Microsoft Microsoft 365 Copilot in Bing:

 1. Select the following link to download a copy of the [Contoso CipherGuard Product Specification report](https://go.microsoft.com/fwlink/?linkid=2269123).
 2. Once the download is complete, open **File Explorer** and move the file from your **Downloads** folder to a folder in your OneDrive account.